Top 10 Types of Charts and Their Uses

 Charts and Graphs

 To get effective analyzing and communicating results, you may sift through lots of data for your jobs.
 When you manage multiple sources of data, it can get overwhelming and may make you frustrating.
 You'd better know what should be tracked and what matters.
-In addition, figure out how you can visualize and analyze the data so that you can take out key insights and actionable information.
+Also, figure out how you can visualize and analyze the data to take out key insights and actionable information.
 More importantly, if you want to make reports on these results and data efficiently, the article will show you the top 10 types of charts and their tips to use.

 Types of Charts - Overview